CkyBlue/ADT_Wise/README.md

 	Linked-list: 0% done

 ---------------------------------------
-It looks like bringing the project to a GUI will mean adts are going to have to implemented somewhat differently.
-For the time being, I think I will have the GUI version and the console version on seperate branches.

 If you want to contribute by imparting your understanding of how certain ADT operations are carried out, feel free to tinker with the log texts for the